Gas Masks for Khan Sheikhoun

 Nations quarrel over mercy.
 Yet others quietly act their conscience.
 And some others stride over the region playing chess over the bones and flesh of those who cannot leave.
 Cannot sleep.

-How Travellers (and Residents) Can Help
+How Travellers (and Residents) Can Help in the Refugee Crisis

 But the discretionary traveller can also opt for a different kind of sustainable travel.